Trams in Rome: Cityway I (9101–9128)

-These double-articulated trams were ordered from Cityway Fiat Railway in 1998 to mark the opening of line 8.
+These double-articulated trams were ordered from Fiat Ferroviaria in 1998 to mark the opening of line 8.
 28 trams were ordered.
 70% of its length is low-floor; raised floor sections are located at the ends.
-The entire train measures 31 meters.
+The entire train measures 31 m.
 One innovation introduced was the air conditioning system.
 Currently they are in regular operation on lines 2 and 8.

 Cityway 2 (9201–9252)

 In 1999, another 52 articulated trams were ordered from Fiat-Alstom, following the new trend of 100% low-floor trams.
 The tram is made up of four sections mounted on separate trucks, and alternate with three suspended sections.
-The length is 33 meters.
-The cars 9217 and 9218 are prototypes which never entered into service, which had additional articulated sections, forming a vehicle of 41.45 meters in length, with 9 sections and 5 trucks.
+The length is 33 m.
+The cars 9217 and 9218 are prototypes which never entered into service, which had additional articulated sections, forming a vehicle of 41.45 m in length, with 9 sections and 5 trucks.
 These trams are used only for line 8.

+CAF Urbos (9301–9380)

+On March 5, 2025, ATAC received the first of an order for 80 CAF Urbos.
+The double-ended trams are 33.5 metres long and can carry 215 passengers, 68 seated.
+They will replace trams from the 7000-series Stanga and 9000-series SOCIMI.